Slapshot (band)

 Slapshot is an American hardcore punk band from Boston, Massachusetts.
-The band has been active for over 30 years, releasing eight studio albums and a number of singles and EPs over that time period.
-Though there have been constant line-up changes, founding member Jack "Choke" Kelly has remained a constant member of the band and its primary vocalist and leader.
+The band has been active for almost 40 years, releasing eight studio albums and a number of singles and EPs over that time period.
+Though there have been a significant number of line-up changes, founding member Jack "Choke" Kelly has remained a constant member of the band and its primary vocalist and leader.

+Slapshot has been a member of the hardcore scene since its early years, and have played a major role in the Massachusetts hardcore scene.
+Being credited with helping keeping the genre alive while other bands started to move away from the genre.
+The group was also influential in Europe which often eclipsed their U.S. following.

 History

+Formation, Back On The Map, Step On It (1985-1988)

-Slapshot was formed in 1985 by Steve Risteen and Mark McKay, formerly of Terminally Ill; Jack "Choke" Kelly, formerly of Negative FX and Last Rights and Jonathan Anastas, formerly of Decadence and DYS.
-Due to the reputations of its members, the band had a relatively high profile even before its debut.
+Slapshot was formed in 1985 by Steve Risteen and Mark McKay, formerly of Terminally Ill; Jack "Choke" Kelly, formerly of Negative FX and Last Rights; and Jonathan Anastas, formerly of Decadence and DYS.
+Due to the reputations of its members, the band had a relatively high-profile even before its debut.
 The zine writer Mike Gitter (who was also an A&R executive) wrote "Slapshot is a great live act", before they had ever played in public.

-Diverging from their counterparts in the Boston hardcore scene, Slapshot decided to make the first album a 24-track recording as opposed to the usual 8 or 16-track hardcore album.
+Diverging from their counterparts in the Boston hardcore scene, Slapshot decided to make the first album a 24-track recording, as opposed to the usual 8 or 16-track hardcore album.
 To reduce costs, they recorded at night and completed the album in four sessions.
 Back On The Map was released by Taang!
 Records in 1986.